mozilla/addons-server/docs/topics/api/overview.rst

 Default API behavior
 ^^^^^^^^^^^^^^^^^^^^

-In API version 4 the response if the ``lang`` parameter is passed a single string is returned.
+In API version 3 or 4 the response, if the ``lang`` parameter is passed, is a single string.

 .. code-block:: json